-Of these three contributors, the HRMA (see Chapter 4) is the best calibrated within the LETGS energy band.
-Next best is the LETG efficiency, based on both calibration data and theory.
+and theory.
 The major contributor to the effective area uncertainty lies in the efficiency of the HRC-S, especially at longer wavelengths (> 44 Å; < 0.28 keV).
 The HRMA+HRC-S effective area at those wavelengths could not be adequately calibrated on the ground.
-In-flight calibration (see Section 9.2.2), particularly of the net 1st order effective area, has provided the best and most extensive data, and the effective area is now believed to be accurate to a level of approximately 15% or better across the entire bandpass.
+In-flight calibration (see Section 9.2.2), particularly of the net 1st order effective area, has provided the best and most extensive data, and the effective area is now believed to be accurate to a level of approximately 15% or better across the most of the bandpass.
+The effective area in the wavelength range 44-70 Å (0.28-0.17 keV) remains the least well-known, with uncertainties thought to be 20% or less.

 Effective areas for orders 2-7 have been calibrated relative to 1st order to an accuracy of $\sim 10\%$ (5% for 3rd order).
 Uncertainties for orders beyond 7th may be larger but are generally unimportant.